Rescue-Heroes/LimbRescueML/README.md

 ```
 generates splited dataset using normalized rawdata, random balanced split method; 30 samples with wave length of 100 points are generated for each case.
 ### Training and Evaluation
 Script `train_net.py` is the training script.
 This script reads given config file for specific algorithm (including data file path, output dir and model hyperparameters, see [svm.yaml](configs/svm.yaml) as an example) to train model.
-Output including: config file backup, trained model and confusion matrice.
+Outputs include: config file backup, trained model and confusion matrice.

-*Detials of config file options in [train configs](configs/README.md)*
+*Detials of config file options in [train configs](configs/README.md).*

 Also, this script can tuning hyperparameters to get the best hyperparameters set using tuning configs (see [svm_tune.yaml](configs/svm_tune.yaml) as an example).
-Output including: config file backup, config file of best hyperparameters, trained model with best hyperparameters and confusion matrice.
+Outputs include: config file backup, config file of best hyperparameters, trained model with best hyperparameters and confusion matrice.

 See `python train_net.py --help` for arguments options.